cheqd/node-docs/docs/validator-guide/how-to-configure-pruning.md

 This can be done by modifying the pruning parameters inside `/home/cheqd/.cheqdnode/config/app.toml` file.

-> :warning: In order to make pruning configuration work, you need to run **cheqd-noded v1.2.5+** Find more details under our [releases page](https://github.com/cheqd/cheqd-node/releases).
+> :warning: In order to make pruning configuration work, you need to run **cheqd-noded v1.2.5+** Find more details on our [releases page](https://github.com/cheqd/cheqd-node/releases).

 There are 4 pruning strategies you can use: